drxvmrz/scmdp/README.md

 ### 3. Start adding arguments
 After creating the workspace, you can safely add new arguments to it.
-You can start by adding an argument calls help:
+You can start by adding an argument calls help
 ```c++
 void AddHelpArg(ScmdpWorkspace *workspace, char *longKey, char *shortKey)
 ```